Magnetism in Gemstones

 Natural or Synthetic?

 As an example, the unusually large size (10.87ct.) of the dark blue Spinel pictured below makes us suspect that it could be lab-grown.
 Additionally, microscopic examination reveals no definitive natural inclusions.
 How can we determine whether it is synthetic or natural?
-Magnetic testing with floatation reveals that the gem is moderately magnetic, something we never encounter in synthetic blue Spinels.
+Magnetic testing with floatation reveals that the gem is moderately magnetic, something we never encounter in synthetic blue Spinels made by flame fusion.
 This simple test tells us the gem is natural.
 Iron can also be detected in this gem with a spectrometer, confirming it's natural origin.

 Had this dark blue gem been synthetic, a cobalt spectrum would have been visible, even with a hand-held spectroscope.
 Synthetic blue Spinels are also easily distinguished by pink fluorescence under long wave UV light due to cobalt in the absence of iron.
 Iron in natural Spinel quenches any fluorescence.
-Most synthetic Spinels (flame-fusion type) also have a slightly higher refractive index (approx. 1.73) than natural Spinels (approx. 1.72).
+Most synthetic Spinels (flame fusion type) also have a slightly higher refractive index (approx. 1.73) than natural Spinels (approx. 1.72).
+Flux-grown synthetic Spinels are discussed on page 3 of this section.

 Natural Dark Blue Spinel, Sri Lanka